codeocean/go-mlflow/README.md

 The services of a client divide the API into logical chunks and correspond to the structure of the MLflow API documentation at https://mlflow.org/docs/latest/rest-api.html .

-NOTE: Using the context package, one can easily pass cancelation signals and deadlines to various services of the client for handling a request.
+NOTE: Using the context package, one can easily pass cancellation signals and deadlines to various services of the client for handling a request.
 In case there is no context available, then context.Background() can be used as a starting point.